Best For Full Sunlight

 The Signature 2 Series is still a completely viable outdoor TV option, though, at this point, we would recommend only grabbing it if it’s only on sale, as there are currently a few better options on the market at around the same price point.

 The SunBrite Signature 2 has an Optical Toslink and 1/8″ analog headphone connection.
 There’s also a YPbPr connection with Stereo Audio.
 An HDBaseT Connection supports 4k video at 30Hz.
-In terms of RF connections, there is Antenna/CATV (ATSC/QAM/NTSC) support.
+Regarding RF connections, there is Antenna/CATV (ATSC/QAM/NTSC) support.

-While this TV offers two HDMI ports (HDMI 1.4, HDMI 2.0, HDCP 2.2), the lack of USB is a bit disappointing.
+While this TV offers two HDMI ports (HDMI 1.4, HDMI 2.0, HDCP 2.2), the lack of USB is disappointing.

 The SunBrite Signature 2 outdoor TV offers protection from rain and snow, though we would have preferred to have seen a specific IP rating specified so that we could know just how protected the TV is.
 There is a two-year warranty on this speaker in case it doesn’t handle the environments it claims to be able to.